Stationary solutions and large time asymptotics to a cross-diffusion-Cahn-Hilliard system

 Furthermore, it holds from (\ref{eq:lambda}) that $\lambda^*_\delta$ necessarily satisfies $\lambda_\delta^* \leq \frac{2|\Omega|\delta}{m_0}$, so that $\mathop{\lim}_{\delta \to 0} \lambda_\delta^* = 0$.

-While the constructed $u_0^\delta$ preserves the mass constraint, the box constraints are no longer valid.
+While the constructed $u_0^\delta$ preserves the mass constraint, the volume-filling constraint is no longer valid.
 To recover them we have to modify at least one of the other species.
 To this end, we make the following observation: in the set $ \Cdel$, it holds that

 Therefore, denoting by $\displaystyle \overline{u}:=\mathop{\max}_{i=1,\ldots,n} u_i$, we necessarily have

 Let us now define for almost all $x\in \Omega$

 so that $\overline{u}(x) = u_{\bar k(x)}(x)$ almost everywhere on $\Omega$.
 Let us then denote for all $k=1,\ldots,n$, $\mathcal C_\delta^k:= \{x\in \mathcal C_\delta, \; \bar k (x) = k \}$ so that $\displaystyle \mathcal C_\delta = \bigcup_{k=1}^n \mathcal C_\delta^k$ and $\mathcal C_\delta^k \cap \mathcal C_\delta^{k'} = \emptyset$ as soon as $k\neq k'$.
 By definition, it then holds that